khanyezi/Business-plan/Khanyezi.md

 # 1. Executive Summary
 We aim to empower communities to invest in their youths, through decentralized finance.
-We will do this by offering obligation-free student loans to post-graduate students and repackaging the loans into tradable securities for investors to invest in.
+We will do this by offering obligation-free student loans to post-graduate students and repackaging the loans into a tradable security for investors to invest in.
 This is done by tokenization.

 We believe that the current student loan system is South Africa excludes many students with potential, as they often require a guarantor to co-sign their student loan.
-We will create a risk model which will project the likelihood of the student becoming employed once graduated and their income, this will allow us a place an informal credit rating on each student.
-This will be done using curated student data and to train a logistic regresion model for the likelihood of employment, and a linear regression for the income prediction.
+We will create a risk model which will project the likelihood of the student becoming employed once graduated and their income, this will allow us to place needed confidence in the repayments of the loans.
+This will be done using curated student data and to train a logistic regresion model for the likelihood of employment, or a linear regression for the income prediction.
 We believe that these models allow for simplicity, and transparency in our decision-making.

-Once the model has selected students to whom we will award funding, we will raise the funds using a special purpose vehicle (SPV), to target investors of varying risk apetites.
-The overall credit rating of the pool will be determined by the overall credit rating of the students in the SPV.
+Once the model has selected students to whom we will award funding, we will raise the funds by appealing to investors willing to invest in students as social responsible investing.
+Social responsible investing is becoming an important part of many investors portfolios, additionally, since we are a SRI, we offer some tax exemption.
 By aggregating many loans together, the overall funds become more predictable, which will yield a more attractive risk-adjusted return on investment.

 We will tokenize the SPV to allow for easy trading between investors of the tokens.
 Investing in Khanyezi will allow investors to make a social impact, as well as diversify their portfolio.

-The SPV will be divided into three tranches:
-* Senior tranche - lowest risk and lowest return for the investor
-* Mezzzanine tranche - medium risk and return
-* Equity tranche - will act similar to an equity product, where the return will depend on the number of defaults.
-This will be for the high risk investors.
+By targeting such investors we will be able to charge interest rates well below the current student loan rates, at the risk free rate plus some small margin to cover any costs.

 In our first year of business, we plan to onboard the University of Cape Town,and offer up to 50 students a loan.
 From there we wish to grow and eventually offer our product throughout South Africa.